 Using outdated technology, many municipalities simply weren't built to handle the influx of modern-day contaminants.
 A host of pollutants such as pesticides, herbicides, toxic waste from landfills, chemical and oil spills, acid rain and more find their way into our water supplies.
 Most often this water is treated with chlorine or chloramines to control bacterial growth which, according to some health experts, may also contribute to illness.

 Even if the water that leaves the treatment plants meets EPA minimum safety standards, health threats don't stop there.
 The water may pass through unsafe water lines that recontaminate it on the way to your home.
 Examine your pipes and those of water distribution systems and you'll find the insides of some of these pipes caked with mineral, biological and chemical deposits.
 In some cases, the pipes themselves may leach copper and lead!
 Another threat lurking inside older water pipes is bio-film, composed of layers of bacteria that can harbor pathogens like E. coli.
 And don't think well water is any safer because groundwater pollutants may also seep into that source.
 Add to that the chlorine and other chemicals used to treat well water, and you have water that is chemically altered.

 The sad truth is that our water supply is compromised by harmful chemicals.
-EPA standards require water treatment plants to reduce certain contaminants.
+EPA standards require water treatment plants to reduce certain common water contaminants.
 Annual reports issued by the EPA for 2002 indicated that there were 80,635 documented violations nationwide.
 When violations occur, "boil water" alerts are issued but, by then, you may have already consumed dangerously contaminated water.